SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are able to assess and proactively react to trends in human resource management and the development of organization and cooperation forms in SMEs based on a profound understanding of the past.
+Upon completing this course, alumni are able to assess and proactively react to trends in human resource management and the development of organization and cooperation forms in SMEs based on a profound understanding of the past.

 Superior module: